ELREKO/IRC-Server/README.md

 ./bot localhost 4444 hello bot BONUS/qoutes
 ```

-## For a full explanation of the IRC Server, you can check out [Medium blog](https://medium.com/@afatir.ahmedfatir/small-irc-server-ft-irc-42-network-7cee848de6f9) for the complete details.
+ For a full explanation of the IRC Server, you can check out on [Medium blog](https://medium.com/@afatir.ahmedfatir/small-irc-server-ft-irc-42-network-7cee848de6f9) for the complete details.